 - PwC Game-based Assessment (also known as Career Unlock): This is a quick set of games, designed based on traditional psychometric tests.
 Each game takes approximately three minutes to complete, making the total test time no more than 20 minutes.
 The games are designed to measure some of the following criteria: reaction time, decision-making skills, perseverance, strategic thinking.

 2. PwC Situational Judgement Test

-What is the PwC situational judgement test?
+What is the PwC situational judgment test?

-In the situational judgement test, candidates are presented with a set of hypothetical workplace scenarios and asked about their reaction.
+In the situational judgment test, candidates are presented with a set of hypothetical workplace scenarios and asked about their reaction.
 Candidates have to select the best and worst course of action.
 The answers will be judged against PwC competency to see if you have what it takes to become a PwC employee.

 Through this test, PwC can see through the candidates’ work behavior and decision-making styles, determining emotional intelligence and fit with the firm.

 “You are a supervising manager.
 You want to profile the performance of your workers based on certain criteria.
-Which of the following criteria would you consider as best and worst to choose for the task?”
+Which of the following criteria would you consider as best and worst to choose for the task?”.

 - Amount of paperwork processed per week.

 - Socializing habits.